JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 ## Status

 This document is in development, therefore you should expect omissions and errors.
-The instructions here have been only tested once (after they were first created) on a fresh Ubuntu installation.
+After their initial creation, the instructions here have been tested once on a fresh Ubuntu installation.

 ## Assumptions

 - You are running a fresh installation of Ubuntu 16.04.
 However, the instructions should be easily adaptable to other Linux distributions.
 - You have a Lime board plugged in.
-However, this should be usable with all the boards that Soapy SDR supports with the possibility of an additional step of installing their particular drivers.
+However, the instructions should be easily adaptible for all the boards that Soapy SDR supports.

 ## Install Some Prerequisites